Shopify’s Interview Process & Questions

 That said, it’s still really important not to reveal your salary expectations or your salary history.
 We wrote a detailed post about salary negotiation that lays out exactly what to say when recruiters pressure you to name the first number.
 Just don’t do it – when you give out information this early in the process, you’re painting future you into a corner.

-Step 2: Technical Phone Screen
+Step 2: AI-Assisted Coding Screen

 Step 3: "Life Story" interview